 Grades can only be changed within the first 30 calendar days of the next semester.
 Most instructors distribute specific information regarding their grading procedures.
 Students are encouraged to approach any instructor for clarification of his/her grading procedure and for periodic updating of their own academic progress in the course.
 Letter grades are assigned at mid-term and the end of the semester.
 If a student feels that he/she has not received the proper grade, he/she should first discuss the grade with the faculty member.
-If there is no satisfaction, then the student may speak with the department chairperson or with the Vice President and Dean for Academic Affairs.
+If there is no satisfaction, then the student may speak with the department chairperson.
+If no resolution is reached the student may contact the Vice President and Dean of Academic Affairs Office.
 Every student should know that the assignment of grades is the sole responsibility and prerogative of the instructor and will not be changed by chairpersons, Deans, the Registrar or the Academic Status Review Committee.